cameronmathis/COMP4300/Project1/Submittables/cameron_mathis_project1/README.md

 You should see this:

 >82 is in the internal register. <br/>
->Goodbye: Program is ending.

 Once you are done run:

 	$ ./accum.sh clean

-This will clean up the folder by removing the accumSimulator.o and accumMemory.o files.
+This will clean up the folder by removing the accumSimulator.out and accumMemory.out files.

 Notes
 -------------